omarrida/laravel-scribe/README.md

 > Scribe tries to find the validation rules by reflecting on the controller method associated with the route and looking for a custom `FormRequest` in the typehint.
 If it finds one, it will call the `rules()` method on it and parse the return array of validation rules.

-## Limitations
-Scribe doesn't know how to generate sample responses yet.
-One day soon...

-Avoid putting any kind of authentication logic within the `rules()` method of your custom `FormRequest`.
-Scribe uses reflection to access the information and will not have an authed user when it calls  the `rules()` method.
-This is a common cause of fatal errors when running `scribe:generate`.

 ## Sample Docs
 Here's some sample docs I generated from a real existing Laravel 6 project I'm working on.
 They're not pretty, but they're updated automagically!